Sid Davis: Availability of his films

 Davis' films Age 13, Gang Boy, The Terrible Truth (another anti-drug film), and The Dropout are available on Volume 5 of Rick Prelinger's CD-ROM set Our Secret Century.
 His films The Terrible Truth and Boys Beware, are available online at archive.org here and here, respectively.
 His Film, The ABC of Walking Wisely, and a short, Santa and the Fairy Snow Queen, are available in digital form, with humorous commentary, from Rifftrax, an entertainment group made of performers previously with the similar Mystery Science Theater 3000.

 Personal life

 In 1941 he met Norma Henkins, who worked as a film extra.
 Six months later, the two married.
 He had a daughter, Jill.
 Norma Henkins died in 1996.

 Death

-Davis died in his house on October 16, 2006 in Palm Desert, California at age 90.
-The cause of death was lung cancer.
+Davis died in his house on October 16, 2006, in Palm Desert, California, at age 90, of lung cancer.
 At the time of his death, he had a companion, Shirley Friesen, and a grandson.